Why is it that some Indian food recipes tend to go easy on the digestive tract even when eating more than you should?

 Bring to a boil over medium-high heat.
 Reduce heat and simmer for 2-4 hours, depending on the type of beans you are cooking.
 Some beans take longer to cook than others.

-Stir & taste frequently, adjusting seasoning if necessary.
+Stir and taste frequently, adjusting seasoning if necessary.
 When cooking is complete, remove kombu.

 * Kombu is a seaweed that imparts a boat-load of minerals and flavor into the cooking liquid, along with beneficial enzymes that help break down the sugars of the bean.